 The upside down horse from Prague is a bizarre statue located in Art Nouveau Lucerna Palace, discovered during a food tour of the city.
 The statue represents King Wenceslas riding an upside down dead horse and it has been created by David Černý – the same sculptor who created the crawling babies, another intriguing statue in Prague.
 The statue was not well received at all by the authorities in Prague and this is why today, it is “hidden” inside the gallery, hanging from the ceiling.
 The upside down horse is a mock-up of the statue of King Wenceslas riding a horse, in Wenceslas Square from Prague.

 Jump on the weird Crawling Babies

-Wandering through Kampa Park, you will not miss these 3 rather bizarre faceless crawling babies.
+As far as surreal art in Prague goes, you will not miss these 3 rather bizarre faceless crawling babies as you wander through Kampa Park.
 These famous bronze sculptures with bar code stamps squished into their face are the creations of David Černy and are part of his “Babies” project, a commission to make the notoriously ugly Zizkov TV Tower appear more attractive.
 There were some fun photos going on as people jumped on or peeped out from between the legs of the oversized Crawling Babies.

 Yellow penguins come with a warning!

 This row of 34 yellow penguins marching in a single file line across the Vltava River was created by the Cracking Art Group.
 As cute as the penguins are, they carry a serious message about climate change and plastic consumption.
 They are made out of recycled plastic bottles, and the artists hope to start a dialogue about plastic waste and the way human behaviour is threatening the habitat of penguins and other animals in Antarctica and beyond.